Rayo101/CV_Chatbot/README.md

 As the name suggests.
 This is just a simple chatbot that has access to data that includes resume information and some additional bits.

 ## How to run this?
 If running locally simple run create_and_store_text_embeddings.py and then run app.py.
 You should see a link in your terminal which should take you to the simple chat app.
 The chat app layout can be found [here](https://github.com/binary-hood/ChatBot).
+Don't forget to create your .env file and add your openAI API key.

 ## Implementation
 Simple implmenetation of query expansion RAG.
 I like to think of this as one rung above naive RAG.
 This is shown below.